 Remember, when one person scares, hurts, or continually puts down the other person, it is abuse.

 Be aware that if your partner has access to guns, has choked or strangled you, has threatened to kill you or your children, or has threatened suicide, you could be in serious danger, and it is important to talk to a hotline advocate or 911 if it is happening immediately.

 Gather all important documents for you and your child(ren), like IDs, Social Security cards, birth certificates, etc. Keep them near you and ready to grab quickly should you decide to leave.

-Make up a “safety word” for you and your children and tell another support person.
+Make up a “safety word” for you and your children and tell another support person, and arrange daily check-ins with her or him.
 A safety word can be a signal that it’s time to pack up and leave, or a support person can contact some help.

 By Joyce McCauley-Benner